django/deps/draft/0000-background-workers.rst

 A ``Task`` can only be created for globally-importable callables.
 The task will be validated against the backend's ``is_valid_task`` callable during construction.

 ``@task`` may be used on functions or coroutines.
 It will be up to the backend implementor to determine whether coroutines are supported.
+Support for coroutine tasks can be determined with the ``supports_coroutine_tasks`` method on the backend.
 In either case, the function must be globally importable.

 Task arguments must be JSON serializable, to avoid compatibility and versioning issues.
 Complex arguments should be converted to a format which is JSON-serializable.